VirtualFlyBrain/VFB2-draft/ISSUE_TEMPLATE.md

-This form is for VFB2 bug reports and feature requests only.
+This form is for VFB2 bug reports and feature requests.

-This is NOT a help site.
-Do not ask help questions here.
 If you need help, please use the [forum](https://groups.google.com/forum/#!forum/vfb-suport).

 Describe the bug or feature request in detail.